 On October 1, 2018, the Company appointed Zara Kanji as the CFO and Mike Stewart as the Corporate Secretary of the Company.

-On December 17, 2018, Judy Baker, Klaus G. Schmid, and Dr. Georg Pollert were elected as directors of the Company, and Stephen Wilkinson stepped down as a director of the Company.
+On December 17, 2018, Judy Baker, Klaus G. Schmid, and Dr. Georg Pollert were elected as directors of the Company.
+Ian Graham and Stephen Wilkinson stepped down as directors of the Company.